-News Group: News posted by computer experts.
-You are welcome to join any discussion. http://club.aopen.com.tw/forum/
+http://club.aopen.com.tw/forum/

 Contact Distributors/Resellers: We sell our products through resellers and integrators.
-They should know your system configuration very well and should be able to solve your problem more efficiently than us.
-After all, their attitude of service is an important reference for you if next time you want to buy something else from them.
+They should know your system configuration very well and should be able to solve your problem efficiently and provide important reference for you.